check

 Comprehensive Food Freedom Assessment

 Please complete this questionnaire before your Comprehensive Food Freedom Assessment appointment, dedicating approximately 30 minutes to provide thoughtful responses.
-Your honesty is essential to crafting a personalized coaching plan tailored to your sustainable weight loss goals that result in a sculpted body.
+Your honesty is essential to crafting a personalized coaching plan tailored to your sustainable weight loss goals.
 The form explores your weekly nutrition habits, typical physical activity levels, self-care practices and priorities, and a self-assessment of eight key health areas to reflect your current wellness journey.

 Click the button below to start.